chrisparnin/EngineeringBasics/Shells.md

 Expect the unexpected.
 If you need to automate a command which could prompt for input, then you can use `expect` to help respond to that input.

-Just as a simple example, if you ran this code `python -c "print( input('Enter value: ') )"`, it will wait around until you typed something, which could be a problem if you're doing this 1000s of times or need to happen in some automation scripts.
+Just as a simple example, if you ran this code `python -c "print( input('Enter value: ') )"`, it will wait around until you typed something, which could be a problem if you're doing this 1000s of times or run in an automation script.

 By using expect, you can create scripts that automatically response to prompt inputs.